Ganja-Panda/Elegoo-CC1/README.md

 MIT License.
 Use it, modify it, sacrifice it to the filament gods.
 Just don’t blame me if your printer becomes self-aware.

+---

+*If this helped you, a star is always appreciated.*